justincichowski/trending-app/README.md

 - Custom logs for Trending are **required** for troubleshooting.
 - Client logs: emitted by `fetchTrendingWithCache` and render path.
 - Server logs: Fastify route logs on `/api/trending` — do not remove.

+- Logs are now **commented out by default**.
+Uncomment individual lines as needed during debugging.